 back to top

-Meta’s Name Tag Leak: Why Smart Glasses May Identify People in Real Time
+Your Face Might Be Searchable Soon: How Meta’s Ray-Ban Smart Glasses Could Identify People in Real Time

 How Meta’s smart glasses could identify people instantly and what it means for facial recognition privacy.